-Bugie are a typical Carnival sweet popular in many Italian regions.
-They are crispy, fried pastries sprinkled with powdered sugar.
+Bugie are a typical Carnival sweet found in many Italian regions.
+They are crisp, fried pastries dusted with icing sugar.
 Their shape resembles small fishing nets.

 Typical Carnival dish

-Make a dough with the flour, one whole egg and one yolk, sugar, white wine, baking powder, grated lemon zest, and butter that you have melted over a very low flame
+Make a dough with the flour, one whole egg and one egg yolk, the sugar, the white wine, the baking powder, the grated lemon zest and the butter which you have melted over very low heat

-Work by hand to obtain a firm and elastic dough; cut it into pieces and roll out a sheet two or three millimeters thick using the special tagliatelle machine or the classic rolling pin (pressia)
+Work by hand until you obtain a firm and elastic dough; divide it into portions and roll out a sheet 2-3 millimetres thick using the appropriate pasta machine or the traditional rolling pin (pressia)

-Cut the sheet into triangles, diamonds, circles, and so on, using a pastry wheel and the edges of a glass
+Cut the sheet into triangles, diamonds, circles and so on, helping yourself with a pastry wheel and the rim of a glass

-In a high-sided saucepan, bring the oil to a boil and immerse a few bugie at a time; remove them as soon as they are golden
+In a high-sided saucepan bring the oil to a boil and immerse a few bugie at a time; remove them as soon as they reach a golden colour

-Place them on absorbent paper to remove excess oil, then on a tray, and finally sprinkle with powdered sugar
+Place them on absorbent paper to remove excess oil, then on a tray and finally dust them with icing sugar

 There are also bugie filled with jam: the most suitable is plum jam

-Place a spoonful of jam on a disc of dough and cover it with a second disc, pressing the edges with your fingers to seal
+Place a tablespoon of jam on a disk of dough and cover it with a second disk, pressing with your fingers at the edges to seal

 Bugie are served cold